-218 PLANE SURVEYING 4 UNITS
+218 PLANE SURVEYING

-Prerequisite: "C" grade or higher or "Pass" in MATH 170 or equivalent or concurrent enrollment.
+Prerequisite: "C" grade or higher or "Pass" in MATH 170 or equivalent or concurrent enrollment

 Use, care and adjustment of surveying instruments.
-Fundamental surveying methods, traverse measurements and area computations.
-Introduction to horizontal and vertical curves, stadia, construction layout.
+Fundamental surveying methods, traverse measurements, and area computations.
+Introduction to horizontal and vertical curves, stadia, and construction layout.
 Introduction to topographic mapping.
 Earth work computations.
 Also listed as ENGR 218.
-CSU, UC
+Not open to students with credit in ENGR 218.
+CSU.
+UC